DizWARE/Conways-GoL/README.md

 # Conways-GoL

-A simple, static website version of Conway'0s Game of Life.
+A simple, static website version of Conway's Game of Life.

+See it in action here: https://io.github.dizware.dev

 Originally written along side a Pluralsight video and left to decay over time.